 Interrailing from London to Istanbul by train is one of the world’s greatest train journeys.
 It’s a classic route that evokes the romance of the Orient Express and the glamour of the golden age of rail.

-These days the Pullman carriages and steam locos have been replaced by high speed trains and shared sleeper carriages.
+These days the Pullman carriages and steam locos have been replaced by high-speed trains and shared sleeper carriages.
 But this can’t detract from the adventure and excitement of crossing Europe west to east, waking up on your final morning in Istanbul, a remarkable city where continents collide.

-If you go flat out, the 2,000 mile journey from London to Istanbul by train can be done in three nights, but doing it this way means you won’t have a chance to stop en route and explore some of the fantastic locations en route.
+If you go flat out, the 2,000 mile journey from London to Istanbul by train can be made in three nights, but doing it this way means you won’t have a chance to stop en route and explore some of the fantastic locations en route.